Working With Files and Directories

 When we say, ‘

-is a text editor’ we really do mean ‘text’: it can only work with plain character data, not tables, images, or any other human-friendly media.
+nanois a text editor’ we really do mean ‘text’: it can only work with plain character data, not tables, images, or any other human-friendly media.
 We use it in examples because it is one of the least complex text editors.
 However, because of this trait, it may not be powerful enough or flexible enough for the work you need to do after this workshop.
 On Unix systems (such as Linux and macOS), many programmers use Emacs or Vim (both of which require more time to learn), or a graphical editor such as Gedit.No matter what editor you use on COLA, it will search within and save files to your current working directory as its default location.

 Let’s type in a few lines of text.

-Once we’re happy with our text, in nano
+Once we’re happy with our text, in nano we can press Ctrl+O

 (press the Ctrl or Control key and, while